Trump says he is naming former Wisconsin Rep. Sean Duffy to be transportation secretary

 Duffy, Trump said Monday, “will make our skies safe again by eliminating DEI for pilots and air traffic controllers.”
 DEI refers to “diversity, equity and inclusion” programs.

 Price reported from New York and Superville reported from Washington.
-Associated Press writers Matthew Daly and Amanda Seitz in Washington and Tom Krisher in Detroit contributed to this report.
+Associated Press writers Matthew Daly and Amanda Seitz in Washington, Tom Krisher in Detroit and David Koenig in Dallas contributed to this report.